rkuma183/wilsonmar.github.io/_posts/2016-06-16-image-processing-using-aws-lambda.md

 {% include _toc.html %}

-Here is a design on an enterprise-worthy processing of pictures several ways using AWS Lambda functions calling various 3rd party APIs.
+Here is a design to process files containing pictures using AWS Lambda functions calling various 3rd party APIs.

+This roadmap is designed for an agile "minimul viable product" approach.

-The advantage of doing it on  AWS S3 rather than Gulp.js is that it's a publicly accessible to many more people than only those who can setup a Gulp server.
+The advantage of doing this on AWS S3 rather than Gulp.js is that it is publicly accessible to many more people than only those who can setup a Gulp server.

+## Roadmap #

    The first three steps are described in qwikLabs:

 0. Setup Lambda function to invoke upon S3 bucket file upload
-0. Obtain <a href="#PresignedS3">pre-signed S3 URLs</a>.
 0. Manually drop a file into an S3 bucket (or Amazon Drive)
 0. Trigger invokes Lambda function
 0. <a href="#Add2Dynamo">Add to list in DynamoDB</a>